skykingisepic/epic-node-StartOS/README.md

 ### Verify Install

-Go to your Embassy Services page, select **EPIC Node Server**, and start the service.
+Go to your Start9 Services page, select **EPIC Node Server**, and start the service.
 Go to Logs and watch the progress of the bootstrap download and unzip (Server won't start until complete).
 Then, verify the Server is accessible via ssh, docker, and screen (see Instructions).

 **Done!**